-Rating Rating Potential for Risk to Occur Likelihood Desc cription Operations Projects/Business Case Rare Extremely low probability.
-This will May occur in exceptional Has not occurred in similar only occur in exceptional circumstances.
-Could be incurred in a studies or projects. circumstances.
-5-10 year timeframe Conceivable, but in extreme circumstances Unlikely Low probability of an incident Could be incurred in a 2-5 year Known to happen but only timeframe rarely Possible Moderate probability of an incident Could be incurred within a 1-2 year Incurred in a minority of similar period studies or projects Likely Probably will occur This will probably occur in most Could easily be incurred and circumstances - several times a year has generally occurred in similar studies or projects Almost Expected to occur in most It is expected to occur again, This could be expected to occur Certain circumstances immediately or within a short period - more than once during the likely to occur in most circumstances. study or project delivery.
+Rating Potential for Risk to Occur Likelihood Description Operations Projects/Business Case Rare Extremely low probability.
+This will only occur in exceptional circumstances.
+May occur in exceptional circumstances.
+Could be incurred in a 5-10 year timeframe Has not occurred in similar studies or projects.
+Conceivable, but in extreme circumstances Unlikely Low probability of an incident Could be incurred in a 2-5 year timeframe Known to happen but only rarely Possible Moderate probability of an incident Could be incurred within a 1-2 year period Incurred in a minority of similar studies or projects Likely Probably will occur This will probably occur in most circumstances - several times a year Could easily be incurred and has generally occurred in similar studies or projects Almost Certain Expected to occur in most circumstances It is expected to occur again, immediately or within a short period - likely to occur in most circumstances.
+This could be expected to occur more than once during the study or project delivery.